sarathwgithub/BIT/payments/slip.md

 -----------------------------------------------------------------------
-**create a payment slip with a logo and issue a receipt to a customer**
+**Create a payment slip with a logo and issue a receipt to a customer**
 -----------------------------------------------------------------------
 To create a payment slip with a logo and issue a receipt to a customer using PHP and FPDF, you can follow these steps Step 1: Install TCPDF